EDCD/EDDI/README.md

 ###Shipyard values
   * Stored ships (int): the number of ships in storage
   * Stored ship /n/ model (text): the model of the /n/th stored ship
+  * Stored ship /n/ name (text): the name of the /n/th stored ship as set in EDDI configuration
+  * Stored ship /n/ callsign (text): the callsign of the /n/th stored ship as shown in EDDI configuration (e.g. "GEF-1020")
+  * Stored ship /n/ callsign (spoken) (text): the callsign of the /n/th stored ship as shown in EDDI configuration as would be spoken
+  * Stored ship /n/ role (text): the role of the /n/th stored ship as set in EDDI configuration (Multipurpose, Combat, Trade, Exploration, Smuggling)
   * Stored ship /n/ station (text): the station in which the /n/th stored ship resides
   * Stored ship /n/ system (text): the system in which the /n/th stored ship resides
   * Stored ship /n/ distance (decimal): the number of light years between the current system and that where the /n/th ship resiedes, to two decimal places